Happy emotions

 Final Thoughts

 Happiness is a habit.
-When you take the time to nurture positive emotions and incorporate them into your daily routine, you’ll find that it is possible to experience genuine happiness more often and for longer periods of time.
+When you nurture positive emotions and incorporate them into your daily routine, you’ll find that you can experience genuine happiness more often and for longer periods.

 Start with small steps, such as writing in a journal and being mindful of what makes you feel good or bad.
-This will help you to develop a better understanding of yourself, and will ultimately lead you to live a happier life.
+This will help you better understand yourself and ultimately lead to a happier life.

 a little dose of happy is dedicated to helping you get the most happiness out of life.
-Check out our blog for more tips and advice on how to become a happier you!
+Check out our blog for more tips and advice on becoming a happier you!